alumni-codex/alumni-codex.github.io/docs/index.md

 It's a wiki as a workaround for searching and/or paying for Slack as a full archive.

+This is a static site, generated from a set of Markdown files in the [Alumni Codex repository](https://github.com/alumni-codex/alumni-codex.github.io) at [GitHub](https://github.com).

-If you want to add anything or make any changes, you will need a [GitHub](https://github.com) Account.
+If you want to add anything or make any changes, you will need a [GitHub account](https://github.com/join).
 Once you have one, you can fork, edit, and submit a pull request.
 See the [Contributing Guide](https://github.com/alumni-codex/alumni-codex.github.io/blob/main/CONTRIBUTING.md) in the repository for more details.

 If this is daunting, reach out to Davis (@DWF on the Slack) and he'll help you out.